It’s dandelion season again and that means my fridge is stocked UP with homemade Dandelion Iced Tea 🙂

 I will make this ice tea all summer long and do so by forging in my yard which is always full of dandelions.
 Of course I will give them a long good rinsing before making any tea, I do have dogs here.

-However if you don’t have a large yard then it’s best to find a place where you are sure there has been no pesticides sprayed and where they are allowed to grow wild and free.
+However if you don’t have a large yard then it’s best to find a place where you are sure there has been no pesticides sprayed.

 Check out more health benefits here: “Dandelions”